Tiezhengyuan/parse_annotations/README.md

 The tool pAnnot is very flexible because the parsed genome annotation is term-based.
 You migh as well consider pAnnot if you face one of those issues as the following:
-- You need some not widely supported genome annotations: For some mode organism namely human, many tools or R packages are available. but it is hard to collect genome annotations for many species though they may be recorded in public database.
+- You need some not widely supported genome annotations: For some mode organism namely human, many tools or R packages are available.
+In that case, you may not need pAnnot.
+But it is hard to collect genome annotations for many species though they may be recorded in public database.
 - You need Non-geneme annotations: For some microbial or environmental study, tremendous data are not complete genome.
     Or those taxonomy is unknown.
 - I have multiple reference genome annotations.
 That is possible in biomedical science.
 For large sequencing project